2609shivam/portswigger-labs/HTTP Request Smuggling/Lab16.md

 ## 🛠 Steps to Solve
 1. Send a request for `GET /` to Burp Repeater.
 Expand the Inspector's Request Attributes section and make sure the protocol is set to HTTP/2.
 2. Change the path of the request to a non-existent endpoint, such as `/x`.
 This means that your request will always get a 404 response.
 Once you have poisoned the response queue, this will make it easier to recognize any other users' responses that you have successfully captured.
-3. Using the Inspector, append an arbitrary header to the end of the request.
+3. Using the Inspector, append an arbitrary header to the end of the request.<br>
    **Name**
    ```sh
    foo